-Risk of multiple births is paramount with a test tube baby making.
+Risk of multiple births is paramount with a test tube baby-making.
 This is due to the factor that to mitigate any risk factor, more than one embryo is transferred within the uterus, which may end up in multiple births.
-It carries the risk of obstetrical complication and painful labour session.
+It carries the risk of obstetrical complication and painful labor session.

 The success rate of IVF or test tube baby in India is high i.e. 65% among the females within 21 to 30 years of age.
 The chances of successful IVF are highest among younger women.

 Since the inception of IVF technology, most of the test tube babies are healthy.
 However few cases have been found of low birth weight and diabetes.

 The test babies can cost between ‘$6,000 to $11,000’in UK and US.
 And if you are looking for cost details in India, click on Fair Treatment Cost calculator.